geeknik/my-awesome-stars/README.md

 - [almandin/fuxploider](https://github.com/almandin/fuxploider) - File upload vulnerability scanner and exploitation tool.
 - [deepakb41/Finbot](https://github.com/deepakb41/Finbot) - Finbot is an AI-powered financial chatbot designed to analyse and provide insights on corporate financial performance from 10-K and 10-Q financial documents.
 This tool leverages langchain and RAG to m
 - [sarthakrastogi/rival](https://github.com/sarthakrastogi/rival) -
-- [withneural/neuralagent](https://github.com/withneural/neuralagent) - The AI Agent That Lives On Your Desktop And Uses It Like You Do!
 - [hesreallyhim/awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A curated list of awesome commands, files, and workflows for Claude Code
 - [iteebz/cogency](https://github.com/iteebz/cogency) - Reasoning engine for adaptive agents
 - [allenai/pixmo-docs](https://github.com/allenai/pixmo-docs) - ACL 2025: Synthetic data generation pipelines for text-rich images.